idaholab/virtual_test_bed/doc/content/lfr/cardinal_7pincell/Cardinal_7pin_LFR_demo.md

 ### Compositions style=font-size:125%

-The `[Compositions]` block is employed to define the compositions of the six materials considered in the Griffin model.
+The `[Compositions]` block is employed to define the compositions of the six materials considered in the Griffin model. `composition_ids` serves as `material_id` that has been already assigned in the mesh generation stage.

 !listing lfr/7pin_cardinal_demo/NT.i start=[Compositions] end=[Materials] include-end=False